 - Expect rejections and that great work will be spiked.
 Don’t cry over spilt milk.
 Sometimes the work was not great; sometimes it’s not the right time for what you’re written.

 - Your work doesn’t have to be articulated so that it only makes sense with pre-reading.
 It’s very easy to write with the assumption that everyone has read everything you have written.
-In fact, that’s bad for the reader and it wastes your time.
+In fact, that’s not good for the reader and it wastes your time.
 Readers don’t want to read other work that’s good: they want to have free-standing pieces of work.
 Few readers care about work that was not good.
 They want what you think is now true: you don’t need self-criticism.

 The following points are from Nick.